MCT-master/MCT4024-MCT4025/Workshop9/README.md

 (same as example 1)

 1. Test and explore the connection on your local machine between PD and Python.
 Use "localhost" or "127.0.0.1" as your client and server IPs.
-2. Connect and assign yourself an IP on the Lola network and test the 2-way connection in pairs.
+2. Test and play around with example on the Lola network in pairs.

-## Example 3 - Custom Timetagging
+## Example 3 - Realtime Synchronization With OSC Timetags

 **Files**